ceridwen/keyword_only_args/readme.md

 This will make b and c keyword-only, with no default for b.

-When called without arguments, the decorator will make all keyword arguments keyword-only:
+When called without arguments, the decorator will make all arguments with default values keyword-only:

 ````Python
 @keyword_only_args()